Infinite measure mixing for some mechanical systems

 We begin with discrete time.
 In the proof we will use letters with tildes to denote the objects associated to the mildly perturbed Lorentz gas, and the same letter without tildes will refer to periodic (unperturbed) system.

 { Let $\brnu_{\phi, w}$ be the measure defined by either \eqref{DefNuZ} or \eqref{DefNuZB}}.
 The {\em global} central limit theorem for mildly perturbed periodic Lorentz gas is proved in \cite[Theorem 1]{DSzV09}.
 Thus there is a positive definite matrix $D$ such that

-where $\fg$ is the density of the centered Gaussian distribution with covariance matrix $D$ and $\Omega \subset \reals^2$ is a set whose boundary has zero Lebesgue measure { and the convergence is uniform for $\phi$ with bounded Lipschitz norm.}
+{ as $n \to \infty$}, where $\fg$ is the density of the centered Gaussian distribution with covariance matrix $D$ and $\Omega \subset \reals^2$ is a set whose boundary has zero Lebesgue measure { and the convergence is uniform for $\phi$ with bounded Lipschitz norm.}